mdoege/PyTuroChamp/README.md

 **Newt** also does not use the Turing heuristics and adds newer chess programming techniques such as PV-based iterative deepening and an opening book (which unlike a normal opening book contains both good and bad openings).
 It is faster than the other two engines at the same search depth and offers more variety during the opening.

-**SOMA** (the Smith One-Move Analyzer, 1961) is another early chess engine unrelated to TUROCHAMP.
+**SOMA** (the Smith One-Move Analyzer, 1961) is another early chess engine and unrelated to TUROCHAMP.
 It only looks one ply ahead and uses swap-off values, total material, and square control criteria.
-SOMA is a much weaker engine than the other three.
+While SOMA is a weaker engine than the other three, it uses very little CPU time to compute its moves.

 **PTC-Host** lets you easily host games between the three engines directly from Python, without the need for a separate chess GUI.